Voluntary Environmental Compliance in B.C.

 - Able to financially and/or technically comply with the requirement

 Any activity that increases awareness, educates, motivates, or changes behaviour, and encourages voluntary compliance with a regulatory requirement.
-The province achieves voluntary compliance through education and outreach and through highlighting the benefits of staying in compliance.
+The province achieves voluntary compliance through education and outreach and by highlighting the benefits of staying in compliance.

-How Inspections Benefit Authorized Parties
+How Inspections Benefit Regulated Parties

 - Inspections provide an opportunity for operators to meet on-site with an inspector to discuss particular issues or challenges

-How Staying in Compliance Benefits Authorized Parties
+How Staying in Compliance Benefits Regulated Parties

 - It demonstrates your corporate commitment to protecting the environment

-- Compliance records are public, so let your stakeholders and the public can see the good work you have been doing
+- Compliance records are public, so your stakeholders and the public can see the good work you have been doing

 - It can be more expensive to delay improvements or repairs as costs increase over time